javan/whenever/README.md

 No. Heroku does not support cron, instead providing [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).
 If you deploy to Heroku, you should use that rather than Whenever.

+### Testing

+[whenever-test](https://github.com/heartbits/whenever-test) is an extension to Whenever for testing a Whenever schedule.

 ### Credit

 Whenever was created for use at Inkling (<http://inklingmarkets.com>).
 Their take on it: <http://blog.inklingmarkets.com/2009/02/whenever-easy-way-to-do-cron-jobs-from.html>